• Features

 • More limited features in affordable plans vs. competitors

-• Platforms like Omnisend offer A/B testing and multi-channel marketing at lower tiers
+• Platforms like Omnisend offer a generous free plan (up to 250 contacts), A/B testing, and multi-channel marketing at lower tiers

 • Best for: Ecommerce beginners and nonprofit organizations